 Chateau Beychevelle, when translated from the dialect of the times, which was Baisse Voile, means lower the sails.
 This event is the inspiration for their label design and is honored with the statue of the boat in the garden, at the rear of the chateau.

 Beychevelle was sold and sold again to a myriad of people.
 Because of the enormous cost to keep the Saint Julien estate up to date, each owner allowed Beychevelle to slide into further states of neglect.
-This pattern changed in 1757, when the Marquis François-Etienne de Brassier renovated and rebuilt the estate.
+This pattern changed in 1757 when the Marquis François-Etienne de Brassier renovated and rebuilt the entire estate.
+The chateau constructed in 1757 by de Brassier is still in use today.

 In 1825, Beychevelle was bought by Pierre-François Guestier.
-Guestier was a popular Bordeaux wine merchant and the mayor of St. Julien.
-If the name sounds familiar, that’s because the Guestier family and the Barton family, the owners of Leoville Barton formed a Bordeaux wine negociant company that is still in business today, Barton and Guestier, also known as B & G.
+Guestier was a popular negociant and the mayor of St. Julien.
+If the name sounds familiar, that’s because the Guestier family and the Barton family, the owners of Leoville Barton formed a negociant company that is still in business today, Barton and Guestier, also known as B and G.

 Chateau Beychevelle, The Modern Era

-In 1970, Aymar Achille-Fould took over Chateau Beychevelle.
-In 1984, Achille-Fould took on a partner for the first time, the GMF group.
-That trend continued in 1988 when the GMF group partnered with the Japanese Suntory company, who were already familiar with Bordeaux, as they owned the neighboring estate, Chateau Lagrange.
-Philippe Blanc was brought as the managing director in 1995.
+In 1970, Aymar Achille-Fould took over managing Chateau Beychevelle.
+In 1984, Achille-Fould took on a partner for the first time when he sold a small portion of shares to the GMF Insurance Group.
+Following the death of Aymar Achille Fould in 1986, after 100 years of family ownership, GMF Insurance became the majority shareholder.
+In 1988 the GMF Group partnered with the Japanese Suntory company, who were already familiar with Bordeaux, as they owned the neighboring estate, Chateau Lagrange.
+Philippe Blanc was brought in as the managing director in 1995.

-In February, 2011, Chateau Beychevelle took on new owners when Suntory along with Pierre Castel, the head of the massive company Castel Freres, purchased the Saint Julien estate.
+In February 2011, Chateau Beychevelle took on new owners when Suntory along with Pierre Castel, the head of the massive company Castel Freres, purchased the estate.

 Chateau Beychevelle Vineyards, Terroir, Grapes, Winemaking

-The Left Bank vineyard of Chateau Beychevelle is planted to 52% Cabernet Sauvignon, 40% Merlot, 5% Cabernet Franc and 3% Petit Verdot.
-However, it is the goal of the estate to slowly replace a portion of their Merlot vines with more Cabernet Sauvignon.
+The 90-hectare Left Bank vineyard of Chateau Beychevelle is planted to 52% Cabernet Sauvignon, 40% Merlot, 5% Petit Verdot, and 3% Cabernet Franc.
+However, it is the goal of the estate to slowly replace a portion of their old Merlot vines over time with more Cabernet Sauvignon, as some of the Merlot are planted in gravel, which is better suited for Cabernet.

 The vines are planted to a density that ranges from 8,300 to 10,000 vines per hectare.
-Newer plantings are at the higher levels of vine density.
-On average, the vines are close to 30 years of age.
+Newer plantings are done at higher levels of vine density.
+On average, the vines are over 30 years of age.
 Starting in 2008, Chateau Beychevelle began moving closer to organic farming techniques.
+Today more than 35% of the vineyard is farmed organically.
 Progress is always slow and steady in Bordeaux, especially in the Medoc.

 The Chateau Beychevelle vineyard is dispersed in the Saint Julien appellation.
 They have vines close to the river, next to Chateau Ducru Beaucaillou and Chateau Leoville Barton.

-They have vines in the southern tip of the St. Julien appellation and parcels located further inland, not far from Chateau Gruaud Larose.
+They also have vines in the southern tip of the St. Julien appellation as well as parcels located further inland, not far from Chateau Gruaud Larose.
 In all they have 14 different blocks of vines, that can be divided into almost 60 different parcels of vines.

-That being said, their best vines, which number about 20 hectares are planted next to the chateau on the Beychevelle plateau, next to Chateau Ducru Beaucaillou, with a view of the Gironde.
+That being said, their best vines, which number about 20 hectares are planted adjacent to the chateau on the Beychevelle plateau, next to Chateau Ducru Beaucaillou, with a view of the Gironde.

-At its peak, the plateau rises 18 meters.
-However, it is also important to note that the estate also owns 22 hectares of vines that are actually located in the neighboring Haut Medoc appellation that are considered part of the Saint Julien appellation.
+At its peak, the vineyard plateau rises up to 18 meters.
+However, it is also important to note that the estate also owns 22 hectares of vines that are actually located in the neighboring Haut Medoc appellation, in Cussaac that are considered part of the Saint Julien appellation.

-The vines in the Haut Medoc are situated in the commune of Cussac, not far from Chateau Beaumont.
+The vines in the Haut Medoc are situated in the commune of Cussac, not far from Chateau Beaumont, which the estate also owns.
 There, you find a very different and much cooler terror than their vineyards in the St. Julien appellation.

 Those parcels are planted mostly to Cabernet Sauvignon, although many of those vines are being replaced with Merlot.
 Chateau Beychevelle also owns an additional 14 hectares of vines in the Haut Medoc, that are not allowed for use in St. Julien.

-Today, close to 15% of their vineyards are farmed using organic vineyard management techniques.
+Today, close to 35% of their vineyards are farmed using organic vineyard management techniques.
 Previously, the percentage was higher, but that has recently changed.
-It is the definitive direction of Beychevelle to continue increasing the amount of hectares in their vineyards that are farmed organically.
+It is the definitive direction of Beychevelle to continue increasing the number of hectares in their vineyards that are farmed organically.

-However, while the estate continues to expand their organic farming, they also believe in being green, sustainable and energy efficient.
-All the waste created by the estate are not placed back into the environment.
+However, while the estate continues to expand its organic farming, they also believe in being green, sustainable, and energy efficient.
+All the waste created by the estate is not placed back into the environment.

 Making the Wine of Chateau Beychevelle

-The wine of Chateau Beychevelle is vinified in 59, gleaming new, stainless steel vats that range in size from 73 hectares, to 105, 120 and up to 160 hectoliters.
-Malolactic fermentation takes place in tank.
+The wine of Chateau Beychevelle is vinified in 59, gleaming new, troconic shaped, stainless steel vats that range in size from 73, 105, 120, and up to 160 hectoliters.
+Malolactic fermentation takes place in a combination of barrels and in tank.

-However, depending on the vintage, a portion of the malolactic can take place in barrel.
-The wine of Chateau Beychevelle is aged in an average of 50% new, French oak barrels for about 18 months before bottling.
+However, depending on the vintage, a large portion of the malolactic, if not all of it can take place in the barrel.
+The wine of Chateau Beychevelle is aged in an average of 70% new, French oak barrels for about 18 months before bottling.
+While this is an increase in the amount of new oak than older vintages saw, this is clearly better for the aging of the wines as texturally, Beychevelle is now much silkier and creamier on the palate.

-Chateau Beychevelle invested more than 15 million Euros to completely renovate their wine making facilities with a major remodeling of their cellars, vat rooms, tanks and visitor center.
+Chateau Beychevelle invested more than 20 million Euros to completely renovate its wine-making facilities with a major remodeling of its cellars, vat rooms, tanks, and visitor center.
 Designed by the noted architect Arnaud Boulain and Atelier BPM, the most striking feature of the new winery is its glass walls.

 The glass walls enclosing the cellars are unique in Bordeaux, allowing visitors to instantly peer directly into the winery and view the winemaking taking place.
 The construction was finished in 2016.
 Now that it’s completed, visitors can see the estate from Route de Medoc.